the-technat/dotfiles/README.md

 The gitconfig assumes the above SSH setup.
 Apart from this, you can add custom git config to `~/.gitcustom` and it's included without the need to commit something to the repo and thus applying to all machines.

+## Container Engine

+On `darwin` Homebrew installs [Orbstack](https://orbstack.dev) to use, on headless linux we don't touch this bit since it requires root privileges to install and on many devcontainers there's a docker daemon ready to use.

 </details>